UPSTAIRS:STORIES FROM A LIVE/WORK SPACE (2016-2023)

 Animation (duration: 20 minutes)

 Designed for a 24 inch screen.
-Please do not view on a cell phone.
+Note: If you view this on a cell phone, the text is difficult to read.